Model Governance

 Three Common Governance Mistakes

-The third type of governance mistake is the failure to execute (what may otherwise be) sound policies and procedures.
-Frequently these failures exist in the governance function itself, particularly in validation.
-The causes of this type of failure include: (i) a lack of commitment by executive management; (ii) the unwillingness of governance and validation managers to perform their responsibilities per the governance framework; and (iii) the inability of the validation staff to perform credible inspections.
+These failures often exist in the governance function itself, particularly in validation.
+The causes include lack of commitment by executive management, unwillingness of managers to perform responsibilities, and inability of validation staff to perform credible inspections.